- Dark circles may be treatable with dermal fillers, depending on their cause.

 After receiving an injectable filler, your eyes will feel tender for the rest of the day.
 Avoid touching the under-eye area and do not apply makeup.

 You’ll likely experience bruising and swelling for the next few days and should regularly ice the area.
-Particularly bad bruising may be treatable by your provider with a follow-up laser treatment.

 The final results will be visible after one week.
 Dermal fillers can last up to one year, but many people go for touch-ups every few months